Iraqi nationalism: Nationalism and foreign intervention

 The US invasion exerted influence on Iraq’s approach to intervention.
 Iraq is conceptualized as a politically-contested region following the de-Baathification process, which encompassed the transformation of the government.
 Ethnic groups held divergent conceptions regarding what it meant to be an Iraqi.
-Saddam Hussein, preceding 2003, established a dictatorship led by Sunnis after gaining power in 1979, which encompassed ethnic and sectarian tensions along with political inefficiency.Sectarian identification resulted in clashes between ethnic groups, contributing to their contrasting perceptions of foreigners.
+Saddam Hussein, preceding 2003, established a dictatorship led by Sunnis after gaining power in 1979, which encompassed ethnic and sectarian tensions along with political inefficiency.
+Sectarian identification resulted in clashes between ethnic groups, contributing to their contrasting perceptions of foreigners.
 The intervention, both by the US and Iran, can be conceptualized differently from a nationalist perspective.
 On the one hand, nationalism promotes opposition against intervention because occupation connotes violating sovereignty, diminishing the state’s right to self-determination.
 The trespassing of another state’s legally-established boundaries confronts the notion of territorial sovereignty, therefore, nationalists fuel resistance against intervention.
 On the other hand, nationalists, to defend their nation, embrace external support to reach their objectives.
 National identity surpasses other types of identification, therefore, nationalists often support intervention as an instrument to eliminate the threats posed, in Iraq’s case, by the ISIL.
-The country’s majority ethnic groups, the Shia Arabs, the Sunnis, and the Kurds interpret intervention through their comprehension of nationalism.
-While the Shia Arabs approve of Iranian interference because of their shared sectarian identity, the Sunnis recognize Iran as an adversary, advocating for a powerful role of the US.
+The country’s majority ethnic groups, the Shia Arabs, the Sunni Arabs, and the Kurds interpret intervention through their comprehension of nationalism.
+While the Shia Arabs approve of Iranian interference because of their shared sectarian identity, the Sunni Arabs recognize Iran as an adversary, advocating for a powerful role of the US.
 The Kurds, an ethnic community that acquired American protection against oppression, encourage US interference.
 Regardless of their diverse sub-national attitudes, Iraqi national identity influenced them to support intervention because assistance in the armed struggle against ISIL is inevitable.

 Nationalism and Shia-Kurdish relations post-2003

 The collapse of the Baathist system and the regime change equipped the Shias and Kurds to construct a power-sharing structure.
 Mutual recognition between the groups was conceivable because neither of them embraced an essentialist sense of identity that would have prevented them from cooperation.
 Postmodernism, which is appreciated by the two communities, dismantles the fixed notions of identity by perceiving personhood as fluid, fragmented, and in continuous change.
-The conceptualization of identity through this lens enabled them two engage in cooperation, although power struggles prevailed.
+The conceptualization of identity through this lens enabled them to engage in cooperation, although power struggles prevailed.
 The constitution depicts Iraqis as “ people of Mesopotamia”, which signifies their association with Islam and Islamic democracy, as encouraged by the Shiis.
 A break with the secular dictatorship of Saddam Hussein is apparent by emphasizing the Islamic foundation of the national identity by anchoring it in Iraq’s heritage.